medi-snap/website/README.md

 ### Authentication

-- Simple screen that can be toggled between 'sign-in' and 'sign-up'
+- Existing users can sign in with their email address and password
-- Users can sign up with their email address and set a password
+- New users can toggle to the sign up page

 ### Home Screen